Sharri Markson

-Sharri Markson (born 1984) is an Australian journalist and author.
-She is investigations editor at The Australian and host of the Sky News Australia program Sharri, which airs on Sunday evenings.
+Sharri Markson (born 8 March 1984) is a Jewish Australian journalist and author.
+She is investigations editor at The Australian and host of the Sky News Australia program Sharri, which airs 8–9pm Monday to Thursday.
 She is the winner of numerous awards in journalism, including two Walkley Awards.

 Early life

 Markson was born and raised in Sydney to Jewish parents.
 Her father is celebrity promoter Max Markson.
+Markson attended Moriah College and Ascham School.
+She studied a Media/Communications degree at the University of Sydney for two years.

 Career

 Early career

 Markson began her journalism career as a copy girl at The Sunday Telegraph at the age of 16.
 She was promoted to the state political reporter, Canberra correspondent, and finally, chief of staff.

 She twice won the Young Journalist of the Year Award and did secondments at the New York Post and The Sun in London.
 As political reporter for The Sunday Telegraph in Canberra, Markson revealed Tony Abbott missed the $42 billion stimulus package vote in Parliament because he fell asleep after a night of drinking.